 Ingredients: [made enough for 2 people]

-Vegetables – Tomatoes, Beetroot, carrot, cauliflower, beans, onions [baby onions], Brussel sprouts
+Vegetables – Tomatoes, Beetroot, carrot, cauliflower, beans, peas, onions [baby onions], Brussel sprouts

 Ginger – 1 inch piece [peeled]

-Green chillies – 1 to 2 [depending on your spice level], cut in half
+Green chillies – 1 to 2 or more [depending on your spice level], cut in half

 Tamarind paste – 1 tbsp [either store bought paste or soak a small lemon size tamarind in hot water, extract pulp]